7 Cybersecurity Stats That Every Small Business Should Know in 2023

 Ransomware is the single largest cybersecurity threat to small businesses.
 And according to Datto’s Global State of the Channel Ransomware Report, it wasn’t even close.

 The study revealed that 89% of MSPs were “very concerned” about the threat of ransomware attacks.
-Sadly, only 28% of their small business clients felt the same way.
+Sadly, only 28% of their small business clients felt the same.

 6. 60% of companies go out of business six months after a security breach

-This should come as no surprise, considering the exorbitant costs of getting hacked.
-According to the National Cyber Security Alliance, a whopping 60% of companies go out of business within six months after falling victim to a data breach.
+Considering the exorbitant costs of getting hacked, this should come as no surprise.
+According to the National Cyber Security Alliance, 60% of companies go out of business within six months after falling victim to a data breach.

-This research was done in 2015, so it’s possible the numbers have risen since then.
+This research was done in 2015, so the numbers may have risen since then.

 7. Phishing is the top threat action for 30% of organizations